A New Chapter for Sycamore Gap

 Herding Hill

 Farm is a 5-star campsite just 3.5 miles from Sycamore Gap.
-We have lots of
+There are lots of

-accommodation choices at our campsite, including a Wigwam cabin called Sycamore
+accommodation choices, including a Wigwam cabin called Sycamore

 Gap!
 Our Wigwam cabins are named after famous Hadrian’s Wall landmarks and our